sean-galloway/RTLDesignSherpa/docs/mark_down/scripts/list_test.md

 ## Class `TestList`

-This class facilitates the generation of run commands for tests and the creation of a test list JSON file from directories.
+This class facilitates the generation of run commands for tests and creating a test list JSON file from directories.

 ### `__init__(self)`